 They used as an example of quality of life crimes, the effect unrepaired broken windows have in urban neighborhoods.

 The authors reasoned that major crimes would diminish if quality of life crime authors were lessened.
-The article is called "Broken Windows," a name that epitomizes the
+The article is called "Broken Windows," a name that epitomizes the concept.

 Two books followed.
 The first, also called, "Broken Windows," explores Maple’s strategies.
 The second, written by Jack Maple with Chris Mitchell, "The Crime Fighter